 That includes junior Olympic archery instruction.
 There’s plenty to learn and all the professionals around to assist.
 Stretch a bow at Nebraska Outdoor Education Center every day, minus Wednesday, from 12 until 8 pm.

 See Related: What to Bring on a Camping Trip with Friends

 Address: 599 Oakcreek Dr, Lincoln, NE 68528

 What will you discover at the Museum of American Speed?
 First, you’ll learn about the people who brought cars to life and those who continue running them.
 Then, it’s all about safety.
 You can’t have American speed in the first place without being careful.
-Does the purr of the engine make you want to learn more about the mechanics?
+Does the engine’s purr make you want to learn more about the mechanics?
 There’s an exhibit for that as well.

 Want to find race cars you love?
-There’s a toy store full of all the cars and accessories you can think of.
+There’s a toy store full of all the vehicles and accessories you can think of.
 Lastly, who needs coffee shops when there are Cars and Coffee?